 - Simple breath counting patterns

 Benefits angle: rumination-driven insomnia often correlates with behavioral health risk and presenteeism.
-It can be a low-friction front door for employees who won’t seek therapy but will try something private and quick.
+It’s a low-friction front door for employees who won’t seek therapy but will try something private and quick.

 3) Body-based techniques (for pain + sleep disruption)

-When pain is the primary disruptor, “calming content” alone can miss the mark.
+When pain is the primary disruptor, “calming content” alone misses the mark.
 Body-based practices can reduce tension and change how sensations are interpreted at night.

 - Body scan